Generally, if two transition words have similar meanings, they can’t both be right.

 But remember that parts of speech matter.

-OK.
-Back to “But.”
-“But” is a coordinating conjunction; it can join two independent clauses.
+“But” is a coordinating conjunction; it can join two independent clauses, with a comma.

-People think “however” is a conjunction, but it’s not; it’s an adverb, specifically a conjunctive adverb.
-Adverbs can’t join independent clauses.
-If you can move the word around the sentence, it’s not a coordinating conjunction.
 Indeed, “however” can be moved around.
 “However,” indeed, can be moved around.
 “However,” can indeed be moved around.
 “However” can be moved around indeed.
 Like “indeed,” “instead,” “therefore,” and many other conjunctive adverbs, “however” can be moved around; it is, therefore, a conjunctive adverb.
+Therefore, it cannot join independent clauses with a comma.

 Correct: I was tired; however, I finished the race.